FOD-LunaNull/starcart/README.md

 The idea is that a user create a collection of their favourite star wars related stuff: films, people, planets, vehicles, starships.
-At the moment, the default is to fetch films. you can toggle results, but there's no results yet for characters ( or any of the others ), so some ideas for improvments could be ( getting progressively harder): ======= The idea is that a user can search for star wars related stuff, films, people, planets, vehicles, starships.
-At the moment, the default is to fetch films. you can toggle results, but there's no results yet for characters ( or any of the others ), so some ideas for improvements could be ( getting progressively harder):
+At the moment, the default is to fetch films. you can toggle results, but there's no results yet for characters ( or any of the others ), so some ideas for improvments could be ( getting progressively harder):

 ## extend current functionality